kakserpom/php-sqlx-rs/README.md

 A helper class for safe `ORDER BY` clauses from user input.

-**SAFETY:**
+**⚠ SAFETY:**

-- You can safely pass any user input as sorting settings.
+- ✅ You can safely pass any user input as sorting settings.
-- Do NOT pass user input into the `OrderBy` constructor to avoid SQL injection vulnerabilities.
+- ❌ Do NOT pass user input into the `OrderBy` constructor to avoid SQL injection vulnerabilities.

 **Examples**: